Diversity and Scientific Integrity

 - The Research Knowledge Transfer Scheme (RKTS) is specifically intended to fund any initiative that benefits the professional development of EASP members from regions where access to scientific information, facilities, and/or funding is scarce compared to other European regions, or to foster underrepresented research themes and approaches.
 Examples of activities (that can be or have been) funded through these schemes are workshops on specific research topics, methods, data analysis, or writing for publication.

 - The Collaborative Research Grant was developed to assist researchers in developing new projects which will be pursued through the collaboration with one or more researchers from different countries.
-In particular, collaborative research grants are intended to support preliminary research, which may assist the holders to subsequently obtain larger-scale funding from other sources (for full members).
-This grant scheme also aims to increase diversity within EASP, in that at least one of the partners needs to either work in a country facing economic hardship or in which the EASP is not well represented.
+In particular, collaborative research grants are intended to support preliminary research, which may assist the holders to subsequently obtain larger-scale funding from other sources.
+This grant scheme also aims to increase diversity within EASP, in that at least one of the partners needs to either work in a region facing economic hardship or in which the EASP is not well represented.

 - The EASP funds research meetings with a minimum of 20 participants, irrespective of the topic (as long as it falls within social psychology).
 Moreover, the EASP is particularly keen to encourage applications from topics and regions that have received less funding in previous years.

-- The workshop on scientific writing and publishing, delivered in two successive years by our members Marco Brambilla (University of Milano-Bicocca, Italy) and Kai Epstude (University of Groningen, The Netherlands) provided early career researchers with training in scientific writing in English (identified by the EASP as an obstacle to achieving greater regional diversity).
-Priority was given to PhD students and postdocs from underrepresented regions, who do not have access to an academic writing workshop in a PhD program (reports about the workshops can be found in the bulletins of December 2022 and 2023).
+- A yearly workshop on scientific writing and publishing is delivered by two senior EASP members, who volunteer to provide early career researchers with training in scientific writing in English (identified by the EASP as an obstacle to achieving greater regional diversity).
+Priority is given to PhD students and postdocs from underrepresented regions, who do not have access to an academic writing workshop in a PhD programme.
+Reports about the workshops can be found in the winter issues of the European Bulletin of Social Psychology.